 Leaf Collection begins on the first Monday in November and ends in mid-January.
 There is no leaf collection on Veterans Day, nor during the weeks of Thanksgiving, Christmas, and New Year's Day.
 Leaf collection is also dependent on weather conditions as heavy, wet leaves can damage the machinery.

-During the rest of the year, leaves can be placed curbside in paper yard waste bags on Monday mornings to be picked up with the regular yard waste/compost service.
+During the rest of the year, leaves can be placed curbside in paper yard waste bags on Monday mornings to be picked up with the regular yard waste and compost service.

 Weekly Leaf Collection Days